AlfonsoG-dev/javaBuild/README.md

 - build the project with 1 or 3 simple commands
 - It works on WINDOWS & LINUX

+- First build of the project.
 ![expected output](./docs/build_command.png)

+- When you compile after the first build.
 ![expected_recompile](./docs/recompile.png)

 -----